MohhamedRafi12/fits1/README.md

 * TH1hist2Numpy.ipynb : an example for converting a ROOT histogram to numpy arrays

 Note that from ROOT you can type ```new TBrowser()``` or in Python r.TBrowser() to get a graphical browser that allows you to look at what's contained in the TFiles.

+Exercise 1.
+**How does the 1 sigma width of this distribution compare to the typical size of the uncertainty reported for this fit parameter?**
+**Does this seem reasonable?
+Discuss.  (eg. add a comment to you Readme.md)** The sigma width for the chi square., 0.2125, and the error mean is 0.3257.
+I think it's pretty reasonable, considering how small the variation in chi2 is.

+Exercise 2.
+**How do your results compare to the expected values in each case?
+How do the distributions of the parameter values from the fits compare to the estimated uncertainty on the fit parameters?**

+The NLL models decay much faster and go to zero unlike the chi2 away from the fit parameters.
+Chi2 has many more non-zero bins further way from the center answer for the fit.

+Exercise 3.
+**Estimate the "p-value" of your original fit an give this value in your Readme.md.**
+The p-value I got 0.458.